services:

 Now we have an Elasticsearch and amcat4 running.
 But they are currently not accesible.
 To solve this, we can use, for example, nginx

-to provide users access to the React frontend and the amcat API.
+to provide users access to the React frontend and the AmCAT API.
 Create a new nginx

 config file with, for example, nano: